jrheard/blog/python/tic-tac-toe.md

 There are eight possible ways to win at tic-tac-toe: there are three possible horizontal lines, three possible vertical lines, and two possible diagonal lines.
 Be sure to check for all of them!

 (A note for advanced students: this function returns one of three special strings or `False`.
 That's just kind of clunky.
-It'd be much better if our program defined an [Enum](https://docs.python.org/3/library/enum.html#creating-an-enum) with a name like `WinStatus`; then we could have this function return something like `WinStatus.NO_WINNER`, `WinStatus.X`, `WinStatus.O`, or `WinStatus.TIE`.
+It'd be much better if our program defined an [Enum](https://docs.python.org/3/library/enum.html#creating-an-enum) with a name like `WinStatus`; then we could have this function return something like `WinStatus.NO_WINNER_YET`, `WinStatus.X`, `WinStatus.O`, or `WinStatus.TIE`.
 We're not covering `Enum`s in this class, though, so for now let's just live with the fact that this function has a weird return value.)

 # Now Glue Them All Together

 At this point you've got all of the basic functions you need:

 * `make_board()`
-* `print_board()`
+* `print_board(board)`
 * `get_player_move()`
 * `get_computer_move(board)`
 * `check_for_winner(board)`

 All you need to do is write some code that _uses_ these functions in order to play the game.
 You can do it!

-Hint: when it's the computer's turn, call `get_computer_move(board)`, and use that function's return value.
-Do the same thing with `get_player_move()` when it's the player's turn.

 If you have trouble getting started, look back at the code from your Blackjack project—this project will have a lot of similar features (`input()` calls, a `while True:` loop, etc).
+The only difference is that some of your code lives in functions this time, and the rest of your code will need to call those functions and use the values that they return.

 Remember to ask the player if they'd like to play as Xs or Os.
 Remember to flip a coin to see who goes first.

 If you'd like to add cool features like keeping score and allowing the player to play multiple games without re-running the program, go right ahead!
+Feel free to write more functions, too!

 # One More Thing You Need To Do Before You Turn Your Project In